QueenieCplusplus/Wireless_LAN/README.md

 # IEEE 802.11b

 it is used for "hight-rate".
+Not only 1 & 2 Mbps, it also provides speed of 5.5 & 11 Mbps.